abhinav2712/abhinav2712/README.md

 # Hi there 👋👋

-A skilled software engineer with a keen interest in DevOps, AWS, and React Native projects.
+A skilled developer with a keen interest in DevOps, AWS, and React Native projects.
 I am passionate about learning new technologies and staying up-to-date with the latest trends in the tech industry.

 ## What I'm currently learning 🌱
 I am currently focusing on improving his skills in DevOps and learning React Native with Typescript.
 He is always eager to learn and explore new technologies.